Skip to main content

 Visit the LGA Devolution Hub to find further information and resources.
 This includes a list of regularly updated devolution and local government reorganisation FAQs.
 You can find updates on the current devolution framework and devolution deals agreed between Government and local areas.

-May 2025 Elections
+Confirmed 1 May 2025 Cambridgeshire County Council Elections

-Autumn 2025 Submit Local Government Reorganisation proposal
+Confirmed 28 November 2025 Submit full Local Government Reorganisation proposal

-April/May 2027 Elections (Shadow authorities)
+Proposed April/May 2027 Elections (Shadow authorities)

-April 2028 Vesting day for new unitary councils
+Proposed April 2028 Vesting day for new unitary councils

 What is the council doing now?